mainmatter/mainmatter.com/src/posts/2023-10-26-setting-up-oauth-with-auth-js-and-sveltekit.md

 ### 5. Use the Session in Your Frontend

-In `src/routes/+layout.svelte` or whateve layout or page you need it in:
+In `src/routes/+layout.svelte` or whatever layout or page you need it in:

 ```html
 {% raw %}